bohdanbirdie/fat-lock-action/README.md

 </div>

-A GitHub Action that monitors the size of lock file changes in pull requests.
-It helps prevent accidental lock file regeneration and ensures that dependency changes are intentional. 🔐
+A GitHub Action that monitors the size of lockfile changes in pull requests.
+It helps prevent accidental lockfile regeneration and ensures that dependency changes are intentional. 🔐

 ## Features

-- Monitors changes in package lock files (`package-lock.json`, `yarn.lock`,
+- Monitors changes in package lockfiles (`package-lock.json`, `yarn.lock`,
   etc.)
-- Comments on PRs when lock file changes exceed a specified threshold
+- Comments on PRs when lockfile changes exceed a specified threshold
 - Can fail CI checks if changes are too large
 - Configurable thresholds and file paths
 - Supports multiple lock file formats